 2. Add the skill in the Alexa app

 Select the Skills button.
 From there, type in Gordon Ramsay to search for his voice.
-Select the first skill that pops up (it should be from Ground Control, otherwise it’s probably not the one you want).
+Select the first skill that pops up.
+The top result should be from Ground Control; otherwise, it’s probably not the one you want.
 Then, sit back and enjoy being mocked by one of the most famous chefs on the planet.
 Ask him what he thinks of your scrambled eggs or to try your french toast.

 3. Add the skill with voice commands

-You can also add certain skills to your Alexa simply by asking her to enable them.
-Before you issue the command, just make sure you know exactly what the skill is called.
+You can also add specific skills to your Alexa by merely asking her to enable them.
+Before you issue the order, make sure you know the exact name of the skill.
 Alexa works best when you’re as specific as possible with add-skill commands.

-In the case of Gordon Ramsay, say “Alexa, enable Gordon Ramsay skill.”
+In the case of Gordon Ramsay, you can say, “Alexa, enable Gordon Ramsay skill.”
 Your device should respond with “Here’s the skill, Gordon Ramsay, from Ground Control.”
-This indicates that the skill has been added to your Alexa app, after which your self-deprecating conversation with Chef Ramsay can begin.
+Alexa’s response indicates that the skill is now part of your Alexa app.
+After this step, your self-deprecating yet oddly satisfying conversation with Chef Ramsay can begin.